 No matter who we are and what we do, we all have days where we feel tired, sluggish, no motivation.
 We have ALL been there.

 It could just be an ‘off’ day, or it could be something that’s become more and more common for you.
-That heavy, slow, drained feeling that sneaks in and puts a hold on our productivity and stops us from achieving any goals we set ourselves for the day.
+That heavy, slow, drained feeling that sneaks in and puts a hold on our productivity.
+It feels like it stops us from achieving any goals we set ourselves for the day.

 Sound familiar?
 Then read on!
-We have a great exercise here called Constructive Rest that can help recharge your batteries and get you back on track.
+We have a great exercise here called Constructive Rest; this exercise can help recharge your batteries and get you back on track.
 Don’t believe me?
 Give it a go!

 What is Constructive Rest?

-Constructive Rest is a tool you can use to snap your body out of that sluggish mindset, give your body and your mind a moment to pause and rest, with the intention to propel to yourself your next activity with purpose, positivity and a fresh start.
+Constructive Rest is a tool you can use to snap your body out of that sluggish mindset.
+It can give your body and your mind a moment to pause and rest, with the intention to propel to yourself your next activity with purpose, positivity and a fresh start.

-The idea of this exercise in acting class was to leave everything at the door, whatever you were thinking, feeling, letting weigh down your shoulders, and start the class with a blank slate, renewed energy and the sense that you can achieve anything.
+The idea of this exercise in acting class was to leave everything at the door; whatever you were thinking, feeling, letting weigh down your shoulders.
+You can then start the class with a blank slate, renewed energy and the sense that you can achieve anything.

 How Does Constructive Rest Work?

-The more you practice this exercise, the more naturally your body will fall into a state of rest and relaxation, where your mind can switch off and your body can succumb to a relaxed position.
+The more you practice this exercise, the more naturally your body will fall into a state of rest and relaxation.
+It is in this state where your mind can switch off and your body can succumb to a relaxed position.

-The position that you lie in creates the least tension on your joints, allows your neck to rest from carrying one of the heaviest parts of your body, and the path of least resistance for your heart to pump blood freely through your veins, letting your heart take a little rest, too.
+The position that you lie in creates the least tension on your joints.
+It also allows your neck to rest from carrying one of the heaviest parts of your body, and the path of least resistance for your heart to pump blood freely through your veins, letting your heart take a little rest, too.

-Because you’re in a safe space, your mind will be able to follow suit and relax just like your body, feel as though the tension in your body and any negative, non-productive thoughts can leave your being at the same time, knowing that you are making space for new energy, positive vibes and clear thoughts.
+Because you’re in a safe space, your mind will be able to follow suit and relax just like your body.
+You should feel as though the tension in your body and any negative, non-productive thoughts can leave your being at the same time, knowing that you are making space for new energy, positive vibes and clear thoughts.

 How do I practice this?

-First of all, I would highly recommend finding a place that is quiet and private, where you won’t be disturbed and you can relax.
+First of all, I would highly recommend finding a place that is quiet and private.
+Ideally, find somewhere you won’t be disturbed and you can relax.

-Grab a small towel, thin blanket, or small pillow that you can rest your head on, and lie flat on the floor.
-Have the soles of your feet flat to the floor, hip width apart, with your knees bent at a 90 degree angle.
+Grab a small towel, thin blanket, or small pillow that you can rest your head on.
+Next, lie flat on the floor.
+Have the soles of your feet flat to the floor, hip-width apart, with your knees bent at a 90-degree angle.

-Place your arms across your chest with your hands resting on your shoulders, close your eyes, and feel your body slowly sink into the floor beneath you as your muscles begin to relax.
+Place your arms across your chest with your hands resting on your shoulders.
+Now, close your eyes, and feel your body slowly sink into the floor beneath you as your muscles begin to relax.